yuripeixinho/athenados/.github/README.md

 <div align="left">

 - As it is an initial project, the panel of questions is not large, with a maximum of 20 questions each subject.
-- To run the project easily, access the link: [yagopeixinho.github.io/athenados/](yagopeixinho.github.io/athenados/)
+- To run the project easily, [click here](https://athenados.netlify.app)
--
+- At the moment only the "Review all content" button is available, the other separate stories have no content yet.

  </div>